ryanshellberg/carton-caps/README.md

 ## Prototype limitations
 * This prototype uses a single hardcoded user ID, as authentication and authorization are out of scope for the project.
 * The Knowledge Base isn't a real vector database, it just returns the full text of both PDF documents.
+* Additional user context is also mocked out.
+In the future information like a users school or purchase history could be included in LLM prompts to generate more helpful responses.
+For now we have this mocked as a fake purchase history.

 ## Running this project
 ### Prerequisites